dotnet-presentations/aspnetcore-concepts-workshop/Labs/Logging and Diagnostics.md

     }
     ```

-5. In Visual Studio, change the active command to web by navigating to the play/run button and changing the drop down to the web command.
+5. In Visual Studio, change the active launch host to the application itself (self-host) by navigating to the play/run button and changing the drop-down to the entry named after the application.

     ![image](https://cloud.githubusercontent.com/assets/95136/12222924/633ef134-b7c1-11e5-9146-da36013da8d8.png)

 6. Run the application and open a browser window with `http://localhost:5000/` as the address.
-You should see the default request logging in the framework as well as your custom log message.
+You should see the default log messages from the framework as well as your custom log message in the console window.

 ## Filtering logs
 1. Add a couple more logging statements to the `Configure` method: